mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 	- uses CRC32 checksums to validate data which makes it more reliable than MBR
 	- supports disks larger than 2TB
 	- provides up to 128 partitions

+## disk mounting

+now that we have a basic understanding of disk images, let's learn how to mount them and what that exactly means.